• Skip to primary navigation

 Lacto-Ovo-Vegetarian

-Lacto-ovo-vegetarians eliminate all meat, poultry, seafood, and any by-products which require animal slaughter.
-They consider it acceptable to eat animal by-products like dairy and eggs, as long as the animals producing them are well treated.
+Lacto-ovo-vegetarians eliminate all meat, poultry, seafood, and any by-products that require animal slaughter.
+They consider it acceptable to eat animal by-products like dairy and eggs as long as the animals producing them are well-treated.

 Lacto-Vegetarian

-Lacto-vegetarians exclude meat, poultry, seafood and eggs from their diet, but include dairy products like milk, cheese, yoghurt and butter.
+Lacto-vegetarians exclude meat, poultry, seafood, and eggs from their diet but include dairy products like milk, cheese, yogurt, and butter.

 Ovo-Vegetarian

-« Bisquick Muffins with Cheddar and French Fried Onions
+« Easy Bisquick Cheddar Biscuits with French Fried Onions

 Peanut Butter Oatmeal Chocolate Chip Cookies »